meowyih/octillion-cubes/test/login/README.md

 # Login Server for Massive User
 ## Sinlge login server with multiple game servers

-This project implements a real login server on Linux.
+This project, actually sub-project, implements a real login server on Linux.
 It was written in C++17 without the 3rd library except openssl.
-I also have a blog post written in zh_TW: https://www.yhorng.com/blog/?p=266
+I have another blog post written in zh_TW: https://www.yhorng.com/blog/?p=266

 # Secure Users' Password in Storage
 ## Encrypt / Hash Password